StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 ## Running the sample mirror

-For this demo, your StackState instance needs to be able to connect with the mirror running on your local laptop.
-This can be done by running StackState on your laptop as well, or by exposing your laptop to the internet using `ngrok`.
+For this demo, your Rancher Observability instance needs to be able to connect with the mirror running on your local laptop.
+This can be done by running Rancher Observability on your laptop as well, or by exposing your laptop to the internet using `ngrok`.

 Start by running the sample mirror.
 This directory contains a Python mirror server: